Casper Wyoming Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
 The first temple president is Millard L. Smathers, with Jo Rae C. Smathers serving as matron.

 Admittance

-On February 12, 2024, the church announced the public open house that was held from August 29-September 14 (excluding Sundays).
+On February 12, 2024, the church announced the public open house that was held from August 29 to September 14 (excluding Sundays).
 The temple was dedicated by Quentin L. Cook on November 24, 2024.
 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.